a6avind/spoofcheck/README.md

 This Project is a shameless rip off [spoofcheck](https://github.com/BishopFox/spoofcheck) which was written in python2.

-This is my effort to make it compatible with python3
+This is my effort to make it compatible with python3.

 A program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing.

-Additionally it will alert if the domain has DMARC configuration that sends mail or HTTP requests on failed SPF/DKIM emails.
+Additionally, it will alert if the domain has DMARC configuration that sends mail or HTTP requests on failed SPF/DKIM emails.

 ### Usage: